 Although the Norman Housing Authority is not formally affiliated with the City of Norman, they work closely with the City of Norman and service providers to organize resources from the federal government to address the housing needs of the City’s lowest income households.
 Through the Continuum of Care process, the City of Norman maintains relationships with mental health providers, homeless shelter and service providers, and other governmental agencies with specific responsibilities for homeless individuals and families.
-This system provides a forum for assisting these agencies grow and meet their own targeted clientele.
+This system provides a forum for assisting these agencies grow and meet the needs of their own targeted clientele.
 The City of Norman also participates in a variety of other coalitions that seek to address other issues that relate to housing and service needs.

 Describe coordination with the Continuum of Care and efforts to address the needs of homeless persons (particularly chronically homeless individuals and families, families with children, veterans, and unaccompanied youth) and persons at risk of homelessness.

 The City of Norman, the City of Moore, and the surrounding Cleveland County area comprise the Norman/Cleveland County Continuum of Care (CoC) designated as OK-504.
 In the past, the City of Norman was designated as the Collaborative Applicant.
-Beginning April 1, 2022, Thunderbird Clubhouse is transitioning into the role of the Collaborative Applicant with the assistance of the City of Norman.
+In April of 2022 Thunderbird Clubhouse transitioned into the role of the Collaborative Applicant with the assistance of the City of Norman.
 The CoC Steering Committee encompasses 88 members with an elected Executive Committee having 18 members.
 The Executive Committee meets on a monthly schedule with the entire Steering Committee meeting semi-annually.
 The City of Norman staff works actively with the Executive Committee and other designated committees in the identification of needs and coordination of resources.
 In the past, the City of Norman has often brought CDBG and HOME resources to the table to supplement CoC initiatives and to serve as a local government pass through when required by funders.